• Home

 So, why should you pay attention to Likert scale frequency?
 Allow me to count the ways.
 Or rather, let me explain them to you.

-What is Likert Scale Frequency?
+What is the Likert Scale Frequency?

 Frequency distribution is used to examine data from a Likert scale survey.
 It entails determining the number of responses that fall into each scale category.
 This aids in determining the most common replies and the distribution of responses across the scale.